 A plan is put in place to mitigate against the lethal trauma triad to ensure the child doesn’t become hypothermic, worsening a potential trauma-induced coagulopathy.

-Haemodynamics improving, a second bolus of blood is given as the primary survey doctor completes the rest of the primary survey identifying a likely right-sided pneumothorax.
-A chest drain is inserted followed by a rapid sequence induction for intubation.
-The airway doctor is brilliantly clear about which RSI drugs she’s choosing and why she’s choosing each dose: 1mcg/kg of fentanyl “which is 40 micrograms”, 1 mg/kg ketamine “that’s 40 milligrams” and 1mg/kg rocuronium “40mg”.
+Haemodynamics improving, a second bolus of blood is given as the primary survey doctor completes the rest of the primary survey, identifying a likely right-sided pneumothorax.
+A chest drain is inserted, followed by a rapid sequence induction for intubation.
+The airway doctor is brilliantly clear about which RSI drugs she’s choosing and why she’s choosing each dose: 1mcg/kg of fentanyl “which is 40 micrograms”, 1 mg/kg of ketamine “that’s 40 milligrams” and 1mg/kg rocuronium “40mg”.

-Cardiac and lung POCUS is utilised demonstrating good contractility, bilateral lung slide and no evidence of pericardial effusion.
-A metabolic acidosis on gas demonstrating good evidence of tissue hypoperfusion and deranged clotting shows the child has trauma-induced coagulopathy and the major haemorrhage protocol is activated.
+Cardiac and lung POCUS demonstrates good contractility, bilateral lung slide and no evidence of pericardial effusion.
+A metabolic acidosis on gas demonstrating good evidence of tissue hypoperfusion and deranged clotting shows the child has trauma-induced coagulopathy, and the major haemorrhage protocol is activated.

-While waiting for CT to become available, the child’s reassessed and the team are updated with a recap and summary.
-The child’s immediate life threats have been addressed, he’s haemodynamically stable and is transferred to CT.
+While waiting for CT to become available, the child is reassessed, and the team are updated with a recap and summary.
+The child’s immediate life threats have been addressed.
+He’s haemodynamically stable and is transferred to CT.